-Take Stock of Your Assets
+Take Stock of Your Retirement Assets

 Reduce Spending and Streamline Your Budget

-- Taking advantage of senior discounts whenever available
+- Take advantage of senior discounts.

-- Opting for generic products versus name-brand whenever possible
+- Choose generic products over name-brand merchandise.

 Focus on Building Income Streams